deleo-lab/schisto-vegetation/README.md

 # schisto-vegetation
 Building deep learning applications to combat Schistosomiasis

+[updates: with our paper got accepted, this repo is going to be updated by the end of March]

 The main contribution of this repo is schisto_model.py, which builds and runs a u-net for recognizing snail habitat in satellite images of Senegal.
 The script should contain sufficient information on how to